eed3si9n/herding-cats/docs/04/b.md

 I'm confused as to why Monoid law is checking for `Serializable`.
 [non/algebra#13][algebra13] says it's convenient for Spark.
 I feel like this should be a separate thing.

+> **Update**: It turns out, the failure is due to the fact I'm using REPL to define the typeclass instances!

 ```scala
 scala> implicit def arbConjunction(implicit ev: Arbitrary[Boolean]): Arbitrary[Conjunction] =
          Arbitrary { ev.arbitrary map { Conjunction(_) } }